qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single-Flux-Tunable-Transmon/Use Case 4 - Paraoanu Lab - Robust qubit control using phase-modulated pulses/README.md

 ### 1. **Waveform Generation**

-The first part of the code is responsible for generating and configuring waveforms for the quantum experiment.
+The first part of the code is responsible for generating the waveforms for the quantum experiment.

-- **`config` Dictionary:** A configuration dictionary is defined to store the pulse and waveform configurations, which will be updated based on the specific waveforms generated.

 - **Waveform Functions:**
   - `supergaussian(length, order, cutoff)`: Generates a super-Gaussian envelope.